openstack/devstack/doc/source/configuration.rst

-``HOST_IP`` is normally detected on the first run of ``stack.sh`` but often is indeterminate on later runs due to the IP being moved from an Ethernet integace to a bridge on the host.
+``HOST_IP`` is normally detected on the first run of ``stack.sh`` but often is indeterminate on later runs due to the IP being moved from an Ethernet interface to a bridge on the host.
 Setting it here also makes it available for ``openrc`` to set ``OS_AUTH_URL``. ``HOST_IP`` is not set by default.